wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

 **IMPORTANT: Stop copying commands to your bash script, unless noted**

 ### Final Step: Finish the batch script and submit.
-At this stage, you should have a full pipeline that takes input seqs and outputs a feature table, representative sequences, phylogeny and taxonomy.
+At this stage, you should have a full pipeline that takes input seqs and outputs a **feature table, representative sequences, phylogeny and taxonomy**.
 Nice!
 You know it works because you tested it out, so you can now extend it to the full 16S sequence dataset.
 But this will take a bit longer to run (mostly just the pulling and importing of the sequences), so we will submit it as a batch job script as CHPC is intended.
 If you've been adding your commands as you were supposed to you are mostly ready for submission.
 2 tasks remain.

 #### Change the sra-toolkit command to pull all the 16S sequences.
 I'm going to provide you with a `while` loop for this and leave it to as an exercise to understand it further.
 Normally, you are going to have your own sequences in a single directory already.
 You'll also need the full accessions number list so copy this over and place in your metadata folder: